FZJ-JSC/speadi/README.md

 # Introduction

 MDEnvironment provides the user tools with which to characterise the local chemical environment using Molecular Dynamics data.
 At the moment, it implements two variations of the pair radial distribution function (RDF): time-resolved RDFs (TRRDFs) and van Hove dynamic correlation functions (VHFs).
-Selecting surface or active 'patches' of atoms in biomolecules is provided as a rough tool at the moment, but the aim of the package is to provide this in a formalised way that complements the analysis using TRRDFs and VHFs.

 # Quick install